-In 2018, the Federal Trade Commission (FTC) eliminated the word “natural” from the definition of diamond, as part of its revision to its jewelry guides.
+In 2018, the Federal Trade Commission (FTC) eliminated the word “natural” from the definition of diamond, as part of its revision of its jewelry guides.
 These industry guides, although not stand-alone statutes, but are designed to help marketers avoid consumer deception.

 The FTC’s previous definition of a diamond stated: “A diamond is a natural mineral consisting essentially of pure carbon crystallized in the isometric system.”
 This is no longer applicable.

-In addition to this fundamental change to the definition of ‘diamond’, the FTC opened the door to a much wider range of descriptors for lab-grown diamonds which included ‘cultured diamond’ and dropped misleading terms such as ‘synthetic’ from its approved list of descriptors.
+In addition to this fundamental change to the definition of ‘diamond’, the FTC opened the door to a much wider range of descriptors for lab grown diamonds which included ‘cultured diamond’ and dropped misleading terms such as ‘synthetic’ from its approved list of descriptors.